 For the general wine-drinking public, Chardonnay is somewhat of a polarizing varietal.
 It’s often due to stereotypes like California ‘butter bombs’ or ostentatious Chablis.
-In truth, the Chardonnay wine grape is one of the most versatile and expressive grapes that grows almost anywhere on earth.
+In truth, the Chardonnay white wine grape is one of the most versatile and expressive grapes that grows almost anywhere on earth.
 This charming and unique characteristic often makes it a gateway wine to enthusiasts and aficionados alike.

 An Intro to the Chardonnay Wine Grape

 Chardonnay originates from the Burgundy region of France, approximately one-quarter of the grape grows there today.
 The U.S. is a close second when it comes to the number of acres planted to the grape.
 Australia, Italy and Chile follow closely behind.
 Chardonnay can successfully grow nearly anywhere, which leads to the number of styles it makes and flavors it can express.